 The simplest and most essential thing you can do to improve the quality of your DNS infrastructure is to configure DNS text files through a review control mechanism.

 Once you have changed your configuration type to the desired file format, you can manage these configuration files using review control software.
-You have processes for managing source code in your company, so you can use the same or similar process to manage DNS configuration files.
+You have processes for managing source code in your company, so you can use the same or a similar process to manage DNS configuration files.

 2. Review all changes that are to be made to the DNS